AlisonDavey/soil_moisture/README.md

 ## Dimension files

-To support selecting data for more local areas a couple of dimension tables were loaded to Tinybird from the UI:
+To support selecting data for more local areas the dimension tables were loaded to Tinybird from the UI by appending data to the empty tables created in step 1:
 - `worldcities` from the CSV file downloaded from https://simplemaps.com/data/world-cities
 - `lats` an approximate latitude value for each row of data.
 This was created from a single file of soil moisture data `pd.DataFrame((pd.DataFrame(group['latitude_centroid_pm'][()])).replace(-9999.0,0).max(axis=1)[:203]).to_csv('lats.csv')`